One Thousand Children

 The One Thousand Children (OTC) is a designation, created in 2000, which is used to refer to the approximately 1,400 Jewish children who were rescued from Nazi Germany and other Nazi-occupied or threatened European countries, and who were taken directly to the United States during the period 1934–1945.
 The phrase "One Thousand Children" only refers to those children who came unaccompanied and left their parents behind back in Europe.
 In nearly all cases, their parents were not able to escape with their children, because they could not get the necessary visas among other reasons.
 Later, nearly all these parents were murdered by the Nazis.

-The United States Holocaust Memorial Museum (USHMM), in its on-line "Holocaust Encyclopedia," in the article on "Immigration of Refugee Children to the United States," recognizes this official name: the "One Thousand Children," for this group of children.
+The United States Holocaust Memorial Museum (USHMM), in its online "Holocaust Encyclopedia," in the article on "Immigration of Refugee Children to the United States," recognizes this official name: the "One Thousand Children," for this group of children.

 The archives of the "One Thousand Children," which contain much documentary material, including audio and video of both the One Thousand Children 2002 Conference, and individual interviews of OTC children, as well as many other original materials, and which all together are the fundamental reference-source, are held by the YIVO Institute.

 The OTC children were rescued by both American and European organizations, as well as by individuals.

 Originally only about one thousand such children had been identified as OTC children — hence the name "The One Thousand Children".
 By 2017 about 1,400 have been identified.

 The One Thousand Children, Inc. (OTC, Inc.) was an organization created for further welfare of the OTC children.

 Definition and early history

 Some 1.5 million children, nearly all of them Jewish, were deliberately murdered by the Nazis in the Holocaust.
 (This includes those who died of starvation, or illness due to inhumane conditions in the ghettoes.)

 A relatively few Jewish children were saved by being hidden by courageous Gentiles in various ways, in or close to their Nazi-occupied hometown (see Hidden Children).

 Another relatively few Jewish children were saved by moving to non-Nazi-occupied lands.
 Naturally this required the aid of adults - these were saved by the efforts of programs, groups, individuals, or actual parents.
 In western Europe these would include the Kindertransport program which included the individual efforts of Sir Nicholas Winton; and the work of the French Jewish organization Œuvre de Secours aux Enfants (OSE).
 Most of the programs that worked specifically to save children had the children remain within Western Europe.

-Other well organized programs did prepare and send children to Palestine.
+Other well organized programs prepared and sent children to Palestine, for example Youth Aliyah, Youth village and Sh'erit ha-Pletah.

 In contrast, in the One Thousand Children "program," approximately 1,400 children, nearly all Jewish, were successfully rescued and brought across the ocean to the United States.

 In general, they were brought in quiet operations designed to avoid negative attention from isolationist and other antisemitic forces.
 Originally 1,177 such children had been identified as OTC — hence the name the "One Thousand Children" (OTC).